A7med23/obsidian-sync/Writing/Wrist.md

 Why does my arm hurt eo bad?
 You jnow the answer ure just running away from it.
 Conpare it to my soul hurting

+You can keep building rooms here, trapping memories inside them.
+Or you can go back, summon those damn demons, and end them once and for all.

+*it starts raining*

+“Why’re you making it rain?”. im not.
+You always felt comfortable in the rain.
+You run to it like you want it to cleanse you.
+It’s why you do what you do.
+It’s how you walk through hell.
+It’s where you feel at home.

 Wake up to rain hitting my face in the end and it turns out to be her crying

+- need to establish the things that caused those “traumas”:
+- seeking Unconditional love (away from grades)
+- over-chasing providing and protecting those i love causing self neglect and mistaking that for purpose
+-

+## rooms
+1)